 - it is required for Venezuelan employees rendering services abroad; and

 - an employee has not finished the task for which he or she was hired and the services are still needed.

 Therefore, fixed-term employment agreements must establish the specific cause for entering into the agreement.

-The Labour Law also allows for the execution of employment agreements that relate to specific types of work, usually used within the construction industry.
+The Labour Law also allows for the execution of employment agreements for specific types of work, which are usually used within the construction industry.

 ii Probationary periods